 - The Title field allows you to display a title above the search field.

 - Search Results – You can determine where the search will try to find matches.
 This includes options to search in product titles, excerpts (i.e. a product’s short description), the page contents of products, their related categories, related tags, related product attributes and a product’s SKU.

-- Order by … The search results can be displayed in ascending or descending order of their date (when a product was created), the product’s title, the product ID or – (unspecified order).
+- Order by … The search results can be displayed in ascending or descending order of their date (when a product was created), the product’s title, the product ID, its SKU or – (unspecified order).